-The arrival of winter means many things, not least of all an excuse to indulge in the world’s most decadent holiday beverage.
-Since just about every drink is made better with a splash of rum (hey, we’re all adults here), it’s well worth taking a look at what makes the best rum for eggnog.
-While the traditional recipe is fairly labor-intensive, you can make an ultra-drinkable holiday nog with ready-made eggnog and a splash of nutmeg.
+The arrival of winter means many things, not least of which is an excuse to indulge in the world’s most decadent holiday beverage: eggnog.
+It's delightfully rich, creamy, and spiced to perfection, making it the best thing to warm you up and put you in a festive mood, especially on a chilly, gloomy night.
+Since just about every drink is made better with a splash of rum, it’s well worth taking a look at what makes the best rum for this seasonal beverage.

 Whether you're making eggnog from scratch or opting for a store-bought version, it's always best to use a high-quality rum.
 To gain intel on the brands the professionals turn to when whipping up a batch of this seasonal beverage, we tapped bartenders, bar directors, and bar managers for their top-shelf recommendations.
 Read on to discover the best rums for eggnog, according to the pros.